 Immigrants with legal counsel are more than 10 times as likely to succeed in their cases as detained immigrants without a lawyer.
 Yet, the great majority of immigrant detainees, especially in the Southeast, are not represented.

-The Southeast Immigrant Freedom Initiative relies on volunteers to fulfill its mission of defending detained immigrants from deportation.
+The Southeast Immigrant Freedom Initiative works with volunteers to fulfill its mission of defending detained immigrants from deportation.
 Whether you are an attorney, a law student, an interpreter, or a doctor, your volunteer work can help SIFI challenge the deportation machine by providing the highest quality legal representation to the clients we serve.

 Our volunteer program provides all volunteers with robust mentorship and training.
 Volunteer opportunities involve a range of time and travel commitments:

-MERITS REPRESENTATION: Attorneys may represent a detained immigrant pro bono in the merits phase of their removal case, by remotely preparing their defense for trial and appearing in immigration court to try their case at the individual hearing.
+MERITS REPRESENTATION (Attorneys only): Attorneys may represent a detained immigrant pro bono in the merits phase of their removal case, by remotely preparing their defense for trial and appearing in immigration court to try their case at the individual hearing.

 REMOTE VOLUNTEERS: Attorneys, law students, and translators may volunteer their services remotely.
 Attorneys and law students may draft documents to seek clients’ release from detention on bond or parole.
 Bilingual volunteers may translate documents and contact family members to obtain sworn statements and other documentation.
 Other volunteers provide necessary assistance coordinating and organizing these filings.